Mohamed-Ali-77/COVID-19-Outcome-Prediction/README.md

 14.Result: death (1) or recovered (0).

 the data has been divided into three partitions: training, validation, and testing.

-We applied Thses Classifiers
+We applied Thses Classifiers:
 1.K-Nearest Neighbors
 2.Logistic Regression
 3.NaïveBayes
 4.Decision Trees
 5.Support Vector Machines

-Foreach classifier, try to find the optimal hyperparameters.You also need to compare the performance of all classifiers using different metrics such as the precision, recall, F1-score, andROC/AUC curves.
+Foreach classifier, We got optimal hyperparameters.We also need to compare the performance of all classifiers using different metrics such as the precision, recall, F1-score, andROC/AUC curves.